STEAL AWAY: Songs of the Underground Railroad

 almost nothing over the next century.
 And thereon hangs a tale.

-Schoolchildren in New York may learn about Harriet Tubman, but judging
+School children in New York may learn about Harriet Tubman, but judging

 from my own memories of public school in Westchester, I doubt whether most